 - Swelling of the lips, face, tongue and throat, or other parts of the body

-- Wheezing, nasal congestion or trouble breathing
+- Wheezing or trouble breathing

-- Abdominal pain, diarrhea, nausea or vomiting
+- Belly (abdominal) pain, diarrhea, nausea or vomiting

 - Dizziness, lightheadedness or fainting

-An anaphylactic reaction to shellfish or anything else is a medical emergency that requires treatment with an epinephrine (adrenaline) injection and a trip to the emergency room.
+An anaphylactic reaction to shellfish is a medical emergency.
+Anaphylaxis requires immediate treatment with an epinephrine (adrenaline) injection and a follow-up trip to the emergency room.
 If anaphylaxis isn't treated right away, it can be fatal.

-- A swollen throat or a lump in your throat (airway constriction) that makes it difficult for you to breathe
+- A swollen throat or tongue or a tightness in the throat (airway constriction) that makes it difficult for you to breathe

 - Shock, with a severe drop in your blood pressure and a rapid or weak pulse

 When to see a doctor

-See a doctor or allergy specialist if you have food allergy symptoms shortly after eating.
+See a health care provider or allergy specialist if you have food allergy symptoms shortly after eating.

 Types of shellfish